iteebz/cogency/CONTRIBUTING.md

 ## Types of Contributions

-### Core Skills
+### Core Phases
-Submit new cognitive operations that follow the skill pattern:
+Submit new cognitive phases that follow the @phase pattern:
-- Must be atomic (single responsibility)
+- Must be atomic (single cognitive step)
-- Should have clear cognitive purpose
+- Should integrate with ReAct architecture
 - Need comprehensive tests

 ### Tools